dive-into-machine-learning/dive-into-machine-learning/README.md

 ## Just about time for a break...

 Before you take a break, grab some podcasts.
-First, download [an interview with Prof. Domingos on the _Data Skeptic_ podcast](https://dataskeptic.com/blog/episodes/2018/the-master-algorithm) (March 2018).
+First, download [an interview with Prof. Domingos on the _Data Skeptic_ podcast](https://dataskeptic.com/blog/episodes/2018/the-master-algorithm) (2018).
 Prof. Domingos wrote [the paper we read earlier](http://homes.cs.washington.edu/~pedrod/papers/cacm12.pdf).
 You might also start reading his book, [_The Master Algorithm_ by Prof. Pedro Domingos](https://www.goodreads.com/book/show/24612233-the-master-algorithm), a clear and accessible overview of machine learning.

 Next, subscribe to machine learning and data science podcasts!
 First, I recommend _**[Talking Machines](http://www.thetalkingmachines.com/)**_.
 It's a great, low-effort way to learn more.
 Listen casually to these episodes, over time, with plenty of room to [digest and learn](https://www.coursera.org/learn/learning-how-to-learn).